swiftlang/swift-evolution/proposals/0104-improved-integers.md

 properties for type bounds and bit width.

-The `WithOverflow` family of methods is used in default implementations of mutating arithmetic methods (see the `Number` protocol).
+The `WithOverflow` family of methods is used in default implementations of mutating arithmetic methods (see the `Numeric` protocol).
 Having these methods allows the library to provide both bounds-checked and masking implementations of arithmetic operations, without duplicating code.